netscaler/ADC-scripts/docs/usage/speeding-up-execution.md

 # Speeding up execution

-This document details how to speed up the execution time of a playbook containing invocations of Netscaler ansible modules.
+This document details how to speed up the execution time of a playbook containing invocations of NetScaler ansible modules.

 Ansible has some options to help with speeding up execution by making forks of itself to execute playbooks in multiple target hosts.